Medicare in New York

 Key Takeaways

-Medicare isn’t free; most parts of Medicare have a monthly premium .
-There are programs available to help lower some or all costs for those who qualify.
+• Medicare isn’t free; most parts of Medicare have a monthly premiumA premium is a fee you pay to your insurance company for health plan coverage.
+This is usually a monthly cost. .
+There are programs available to help lower costs for those who qualify.

 The state of New York is the proud home of the city that never sleeps.

-GoHealth won’t sleep until New Yorkers understand their options when it comes to Medicare.
+GoHealth won’t rest until New Yorkers understand their options when it comes to Medicare.
 If you want to be a part of it, keep reading to learn everything you need to know about Medicare in New York.

-Who is Eligible for Medicare in New York?
+Who Is Eligible for Medicare in New York?

 The federal government created Medicare in 1965 to benefit U.S. citizens ages 65 and older.
 You are eligible for Medicare in NY regardless of your age if:

-- You have received 24 monthly payments of Social Security Disability Insurance or Railroad Benefits.
+• You have received 24 monthly payments of Social Security Disability Insurance or Railroad Benefits.

-- You have end-stage renal disease or Lou Gehrig’s disease (also known as amyotrophic lateral sclerosis or ALS).
+• You have end-stage renal disease or Lou Gehrig’s disease (also known as amyotrophic lateral sclerosis or ALS).

-What is the Income Limit for Medicare in NY?
+What Is the Income Limit for Medicare in NY?

 Medicare is offered to qualified New Yorkers regardless of their income, though it is possible that your annual income could mean you pay less than the standard costs associated with Medicare.
 And, though rare, it is possible you could pay more than the standard because of your income level.

-- If you’re a Medicare beneficiary facing financial hardships but you make too much money to qualify for Medicaid — a federal health insurance program for those in need regardless of age — you still may qualify for a Medicare Savings Program to help ends meet.
+• If you’re a Medicare beneficiary facing financial hardships but you make too much money to qualify for Medicaid — a federal health insurance program for those in need regardless of age — you still may qualify for a Medicare Savings Program to help ends meet.

-- On the other end of the spectrum, less than 5% of people utilizing Original Medicare in New York have to pay more than the standard monthly Part B premium of $170.10 for 2022.
-Higher rates come into play for individuals with a modified adjusted gross income above $91,000 (or married couples above $182,000).
+• On the other end of the spectrum, less than 5% of people utilizing Original Medicare in New York have to pay more than the standard monthly Part B premium of $185 for 2025.
+Higher rates come into play for individuals with a modified adjusted gross income above $103,000 (or married couples above $206,000).

 How Much Does Medicare Cost in New York?